VamshiKrishna660/TatLumen/README.md

 ## 📝 License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+- This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.